Inherited Craziness

 cc-by-sa/2.0 - © Ian Capper - geograph.org.uk/p/5962277

-Mary Trevail died on 28 July 1938, aged 85, in Surrey.
+Mary Trevail died on 28 July 1938, aged 85.
 The probate record says Mary Trevail of 62 Milton Road, Wallington, Surrey (wife of Charles Trevail) died at Netherne Hospital (formerly The Surrey County Asylum or Netherne Asylum: a psychiatric hospital), Coulsdon, Surrey, leaving effects of £300 to Charles Trevail of no occupation and Lord Harold Graves, builder.
-(Lord was a given name, not a title - he had married Daisy Fleming Trevail in 1917.)
+(Lord was a given name, not a title - he married Daisy Fleming Trevail in 1917.)

 In 1939, Charles Trevail, Refridgerating Engineer Retired, was living with his daughter, Lily M Townsend (she had married William Dring Townsend in Croydon, in 1904) at 23 Dalmeny Road, Sutton, Surrey.